OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 This tile type _dropDown_ may be used to present the user with a drop-down menu.
 The tile has no internal state management, so it's necessary to send the list of items in the drop-down to the tile via the cmnd/ topic.
 Once a selection is made from the dropdown, it's sent back to the event parameter.

+To clear a selection from the parent tile an empty `"dropDownList": [] ` can be sent.
+This reverts to the previously configured icon.

 [comment]: <> (START of JSON Example)
 :::: code-group